TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 TOM: Good advice.
 This is The Money Pit Home Improvement Show.
 Coming up next time on the program, we’re going to talk about vacation homes.
 They’re a great way to get away but the unique thing about a vacation home is it’s really likely to remain empty for half a year or even more.
 We’ll have tips on how you can handle a shutdown of your vacation home so it stays in great shape for the next time you need a little break, on the very next edition of The Money Pit.

 I’m Tom Kraeutler.

 TOM: Remember, you can do it yourself …

-LESLIE: But you don’t "re going to have to" do it alone.
+LESLIE: But you don’t have to do it alone.

-(Copyright 2019 Squeaky Door Product, Inc. No segment of this record or audio document is also available reproduced in any format without the express written permission of Squeaky Door Creation, Inc.)
+(Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc.)